Federated k-Core Decomposition: A Secure Distributed Approach: Introduction

 \section{Introduction}

 Graphs are important data structures that can represent complex relations in many real applications, such as social networks, communication networks, biological networks, hyperlink networks, and model checking networks.
 Given an undirected graph $G$, the \emph{$k$-core decomposition} is to identify the maximal subgraph $G'$ in which each vertex has a degree of at least $k$; the \emph{core number} of each vertex $u$ is defined as the maximum value of $k$ such that $u$ is contained in the $k$-core of $G$~\cite{bz2003,Kong2019}.
-It is well known that core numbers can be computed with linear running time $O(n+m)$ using the \alg{BZ} algorithm~\cite{bz2003}, where $n$ is the number of vertices and $m$ is the number of edges in the graph $G$.
+It is well known that core numbers can be computed with linear running time $O(n+m)$ using the \alg{BZ} algorithm~\cite{bz2003}, where $n$ is the number of vertices and $m$ is the number of edges in $G$.
 Due to the linear time complexity, the $k$-core decomposition is easily and widely used in many real-world applications.

 In~\cite{Kong2019}, Kong et al.~summarize a large number of applications for $k$-core decomposition in biology, social networks, community detection, ecology, information spreading, etc. Especially in~\cite{burleson2020k}, Lesser et al.~investigate the $k$-core robustness in ecological and financial networks.
 In a survey~\cite{Malliaros2020}, Malliaros et al.~summarize the main research work related to $k$-core decomposition from 1968 to 2019.